git-Rag/Project-2-FileIntegrityChecker/README.md

-# System Info Detector — Project 1
+# FileIntegrityChecker — Project 2

 This repository contains a portfolio-ready demo of **FileIntegrityChecker**, Python project 1 using hashlib and logging module and functions to take out all the basic info out of the computer terminal.